pandas-dev/pandas/doc/source/getting_started/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 If you encounter an ImportError, it usually means that Python couldn't find pandas in the list of available
 libraries.
-Python internally has a list of directories it searched through, to find packages.
+Python internally has a list of directories it searches through, to find packages.
 You can
 obtain these directories with::

             import sys